Paneer Butter Masala Creamy Tangy Tomato and cream in cottage cheese gravy.

 Some Recipes call for Roasting the paneer before adding to the curry, I would call it tikka masala (Another dish altogether where the proportions of the ingredients vary) I personally like to use fresh paneer cubes directly into the curry.

-Freeze technique !
+Freeze it !

 This is a life saver for busy people, what I do sometimes is prepare a bigger batch of curry and once the blending part is done, I will pour them in freezer friendly containers with labels on storage date for later use.
 This way you can put it out of your freezer the previous night and have the curry base ready for use.
 I will soon be posting on various freezable curry base recipes.